dmekal2/ECE366_fa19_samples/README.md

  ## TA's version:
  The disassembler is written in Python3.0 , to run it :

- '''bash
+ '''
  python3 disassembler.py
  '''